jchambers/pushy/README.md

-*Note: this README refers to the current development version of Pushy and may include information and examples that refer to changes that have not yet been released.
-For notes on the latest release, please visit the [project page](http://relayrides.github.io/pushy/).*

 # pushy

 Pushy is a Java library for sending [APNs](http://developer.apple.com/library/mac/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html) (iOS and OS X) push notifications.
 It is written and maintained by the engineers at [RelayRides](https://relayrides.com/) and is built on the [Netty framework](http://netty.io/).